 No safe guard exists which can defend against the power of human logic which says that if killing is a solution to one problem, it can be a solution to many.

 Right to die... or Duty to die?

 It is evident that legalizing euthanasia will place undue pressure upon elderly, ill and disabled persons to seek (or accept) euthanasia out of fear that they are "a burden" to family members.
 Without love and support, loneliness will soon express itself in the mind of many vulnerable people as a "duty" to stop being a burden to relatives who are "too busy to spend all their time on me".

 Add the fact that our health care system is near collapse, and one can quickly see how unfair legalizing euthanasia would be for lonely, vulnerable people who feel "guilty" for being "such a cost burden" on our health care system.

-Make no mistake.
-If we legalize euthanasia or assisted suicide, we will at the same time, institutionalize a duty to die for the weakest members of society.
+Make no mistake; With the legalization of euthanasia and assisted suicide we have, at the same time, institutionalized a duty to die for the weakest members of society.
 That is immoral and must be opposed.

 Beyond all the arguments we hear - "compassion", death with dignity, unbearable pain, or slippery slopes, one fact is perhaps the most important.
 That is, if God exists, if His Word is true, euthanasia or assisted suicide is a grave sin.
 The 5th Commandment - "Thou shall not kill" allows no exception for "choice".
 As such it is a serious matter for all who participate in it.
 If we love ourselves and our brother, then we must avoid any sin that could possibly deprive us (or others) of eternal happiness.